mcbarinov/spacenote/docs/concepts.md

 - Small team focus (1-10 users)
 - Space-level access control
 - Members have full access to their spaces
+- User management (creating and deleting users) is restricted to administrators only

 ### Comments